Johanna Konta: 2013: First 100k title

 Konta also received a wildcard for Wimbledon, where she was drawn against 16th seed Jelena Janković in the first round.
-She lost in straight sets against the Serbian former world number one.
+She lost in straight sets against the Serbian former world-number-one.

-Following Wimbledon, Konta started her build-up to the US Open by winning a $25k event in Winnipeg, Manitoba, where she defeated fellow British player Samantha Murray in the final.
-She then kept up her form by winning the Vancouver Open, a $100k event, where she defeated Sharon Fichman in the final after eliminating top seed and world No. 41, Hsieh Su-wei, along the way.
+Following Wimbledon, Konta started her build-up to the US Open by winning a 25k event in Winnipeg, Manitoba, where she defeated fellow British player Samantha Murray in the final.
+She then kept up her form by winning the 100k Vancouver Open where she defeated Sharon Fichman in the final, after eliminating top seed and world No. 41, Hsieh Su-wei, along the way.
 This propelled Konta to a then career-high ranking of 115.

 At the Guangzhou International Open, Konta won two rounds of qualifying to reach the main draw.
 In the first round, she beat fellow qualifier Richèl Hogenkamp in straight sets, before upsetting fourth seed and world No. 38, Peng Shuai, equaling her best career-win in terms of ranking to this point.
-However, her run was stopped in the quarterfinals, losing to wild card Zhang Shuai in straight sets.
+However, her run was stopped in the quarterfinals, losing to wildcard entrant Zhang Shuai in straight sets.
 A week later, at the Ningbo International Open, Konta made the quarterfinals again, but was forced to retire in her match against Johanna Larsson, suffering from an abdominal strain.

 She officially became the British No. 2 behind Laura Robson, after Heather Watson failed to defend her title in Osaka and ended the year ranked 112.

 2014: Top 100

 Konta began 2014 at the Shenzhen Open, losing to 15-year-old wildcard Xu Shilin in the first qualifying round.
 Together with her Austrian partner Patricia Mayr-Achleitner, she reached the semifinals in doubles, losing to the Ukrainian sisters Lyudmyla and Nadiia Kichenok, in straight sets.
 The following week, seeded third in Australian Open qualifying, Konta won her first match against Grace Min, but lost for the second year in succession in the second qualifying round, in straight sets to Ukrainian Olga Savchuk.

-After retiring in her first-round match at a $25k event in Sunderland and losing in qualifying for the Open GdF Suez in Paris, Konta helped Great Britain to a 2–1 win over Latvia in their first round-robin match at the Fed Cup as she battled to victory over Diāna Marcinkēviča.
+After retiring in her first-round match at a 25k event in Sunderland and losing in qualifying for the Open GdF Suez in Paris, Konta helped Great Britain to a 2–1 win over Latvia in their first round-robin match at the Fed Cup as she battled to victory over Diāna Marcinkēviča.
 However, she later lost singles rubbers to Romania's world No. 10, Simona Halep, and Hungary's Tímea Babos as Britain were eliminated at the pool stage.

 In May, Konta reached the final qualifying round of Roland Garros for the first time, defeating Sachia Vickery, and Paula Kania, before losing to Yuliya Beygelzimer.

-Konta then moved into the grass-court season by playing at the Birmingham Classic as a wildcard.
+Konta then moved into the grass-court season by playing at the Birmingham Classic as a wildcard player.
 She beat 14th seed Kurumi Nara in straight sets, before losing to Aleksandra Wozniak in the second round.